TunChiehHsu/Kmeans/README.md

 # Kmeans

-This repo provide a simple Kmeans algorithm with R.
+This repo provides a simple Kmeans algorithm with R.